 Cardiorespiratory endurance

+Speed workouts do double duty: they improve both speed and CRE, so don't discount them as cardio training.
+As you plan your program, track your total mileage across all run sessions to avoid overtraining and reduce your injury risk.
 To see improvements in CRE, you’ll want to train at least twice a week, and work out at 60–80% of your maximum heart rate (max heart rate = 220 – your age).
 Keep in mind that if you’re doing speed workouts in your 2–3 CRE training sessions per week, your heart rate will likely go above 80%, and that’s okay.

 Fueling for the PFT and CFT

 As always, make sure you’re well hydrated in the days leading up to the test.
 Don’t wait until the day of the event to drink up.
 Since the whole test should take less than an hour of total activity, you should be okay with water, rather than a sports drink.
+But, if exercising in extreme heat or producing high amounts of sweat, using a sports drink to replace electrolytes and fluid is recommended.

-Plan to have a light, 200–300 calorie, high-carb snack like a bagel and some fruit 1–2 hours before the start of the test so you stay energized through every event.
+Plan to have a light, high-carb snack like a bagel and some fruit 1–2 hours before the start of the test so you stay energized through every event.
 Since the test should be less than an hour of activity, you probably won’t need much between events.
-But if you feel yourself starting to crash, small snacks or sports drinks with small to moderate amounts of carbs might help improve your endurance.
+But if you feel yourself starting to crash, small snacks or sports drinks with small to moderate amounts of carbs might help improve your performance.
 For more information on nutrient timing, read Chapter 9 of the Warfighter Nutrition Guide.

 Bottom line